-Before you choose to enroll your young scholar in any one of our KD College Prep programs, take some time to review our enrollment recommendations and grade level requirements.
+Before you choose to enroll your young scholar in any one of our KD College Prep test prep and college counseling programs, take some time to review our enrollment recommendations and grade level requirements.

 Although our programs are designed for different grade levels, the most important thing is that a student has a willingness to learn.
 Here’s what you need to know to make sure you choose the right program for your student.